yugabyte/yugabyte-db/docs/content/preview/yugabyte-cloud/cloud-clusters/backup-clusters.md

 By default, clusters are backed up automatically every 24 hours, and these automatic full backups are retained for 8 days.
 The first automatic backup is triggered after 24 hours of creating a table, and is scheduled every 24 hours thereafter.

 Full backups are a complete copy of the cluster.
-You can additionally schedule incremental backups between full backups, where the backup only includes the data that has changed since the last backup, be it a full or incremental backup.
+You can additionally schedule incremental backups between full backups.
+Incremental backups only include the data that has changed since the last backup, be it a full or incremental backup.
 Incremental backups provide the following advantages:

 - Faster - Incremental backups are much quicker as they deal with a smaller amount of data.
 - Reduced storage - Because only the delta from previous backup is captured, incremental backups consume less storage space compared to full backups.